Associate Professor Linda Pfeiffer

 Australia Pacific LNG STEM Central Project Lead

 Linda won the 2016 Women in STEM Research Prize for her work with schools on science education and engagement events.
-She was also semi-finalist for the Queensland Community Awards in 2019.
+She was also a semi-finalist in the Queensland Community Awards in 2019.
 Linda is considered a STEM education expert and has attracted more than $1.2m in external funding.
-Linda works across disciplines in Virtual Reality, agriculture, robotics as well as marine ecology and applied sciences.
+Linda works across disciplines in Virtual Reality, agriculture, and robotics as well as marine ecology and applied sciences.

 Dr Bruce Knight

 Professor Knight has completed a great deal of study in the area of teaching and learning, undertaking high-impact applied research that leads to sustainable benefits for all students.